cf73/agpur/content/collections/pages/home.md

         type: hard_break
       -
         type: text
         text: 'In order of preference, the available media for the Ag conductors to rest within are: a vacuum (rather impractical), air, and then the low dielectric effect insulative barriers when necessary.
-The best of these is arguably the fluorocarbon groups.'
+The best of these are arguably the fluorocarbons.'
       -
         type: hard_break
       -